Chaotic diffusion of the fundamental frequencies in the Solar System: Introduction

 \section{Introduction}

-\cite{milankovitch1941canon} hypothesized that some of the past large changes of climate on the Earth originate from the long-term variations of its orbital and rotational elements.
-These variations are imprinted along the stratigraphic sequences of the sediments.
+\cite{milankovitch1941canon} hypothesized that some of the past large climate changes on the Earth originated from the long-term variations in its orbital and rotational elements.
+These variations are imprinted along the stratigraphic sequences of sediments.
 Using their correlations with an orbital solution \citep{laskar2004,laskar2010,laskar2020}, some of the geological records can be dated with precision.
-This method, named astrochronology, has becomes a standard practice in the stratigraphic community, and proves to be a powerful tool to reconstruct the geological timescale \citep[e.g][]{gradstein2004, gradstein2012,gradstein2020}.
+This method, named astrochronology, has become a standard practice in the stratigraphic community and has proven to be a powerful tool for reconstructing the geological timescale \citep[e.g.,][]{gradstein2004, gradstein2012,gradstein2020}.